 REDUCE TRAVEL TIMES TO MELBOURNE

 Dedicated regional express tracks into central Melbourne will support fast rail.

 INCREASE THE CAPACITY OF SERVICES TO MELBOURNE

-Larger trains are required to cater to an increased number of passengers.
+Larger trains or more frequent services are required to cater to an increased number of passengers.

 INCREASE THE FREQUENCY OF THE GEELONG-WARRNAMBOOL RAIL PASSENGER SERVICE